-This is a yummy but simple risotto, made with common ingredients:
+This is a yummy but simple prawn risotto recipe, made with common ingredients:

 Raw prawns/shrimp – I’m lucky enough to live near an amazing fresh seafood store.
 Always make sure you have high-quality, fresh prawns or shrimp especially when cooking and serving to babies.
 Shell and devein the whole prawns/shrimp, as this recipe uses just the raw meat.
 Now that Baby LJ has reached 12 months of age, I sometimes use high-quality frozen shellfish – but never freeze those leftovers for reheating.